captainbrosset/patrickbrosset.com/content/articles/even-faster-idb-reads-with-getallrecords.md

 draft: true
 ---

-Querying large amounts of data in [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) can sometimes be slow.
-In this article, let's look at [a proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IndexedDbGetAllEntries/explainer.md) from the Microsoft Edge team to improve the performance **and** ergonomics of reading IndexedDB data.
+Reading large amounts of data in [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) can be slow at times.
+In this article, let's look at [a proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IndexedDbGetAllEntries/explainer.md) from the Microsoft Edge team that improves the performance **and** ergonomics of reading IndexedDB data.

 ---